ansh-yadav-5/HelloWorldGemini/README.md

-And the same answer Show in Terminal
+And the same answer  will also Show in Terminal